eddypopa361/onlyfindsrender/client/src/content/posts/community-guidelines.md

 ## Ethical Considerations

 ### Personal Responsibility
-- Make informed decisions about replica purchases
+- Make informed decisions about product purchases
 - Understand the implications of your purchasing choices
 - Respect intellectual property while making personal choices
 - Consider the impact of your actions on the community